Attic Late Geometric JugGeometric

-- Style and culture of the region of Attica.
+- Attic - Style and culture of the region of Attica.
 For culture particular to the capital of Attica, Athens, use "Athenian."

-- Refers to a period, culture, and style that developed first in Attica, but was eventually found throughout Greece, in Italy, and in the Levant.
+- Geometric - Refers to a period, culture, and style that developed first in Attica, but was eventually found throughout Greece, in Italy, and in the Levant.
 It is generally held to have occurred from around 900 BCE to around 700 BCE, though some classification schemes omit the Protogeometric period and begin the Geometric period at 1100 BCE.
 In pottery it is characterized by dark-on-light decorations arranged in regularly spaced horizontal bands, and differs from Protogeometric style in that the designs are busier and the bands cover nearly the entire vessel.
 Designs include zigzags, triangles, meanders, swastikas, and distinctive stylized, angular human and animal figures.
 Similar designs and figural types were used in sculpture and other arts.

-- Refers to the most advanced phase of Geometric style, dating to the mid- and late eighth century BCE and appearing across a wide geographical area.
+- Late Geometric - Refers to the most advanced phase of Geometric style, dating to the mid- and late eighth century BCE and appearing across a wide geographical area.
 It varied significantly in different locations, but in general it is characterized in vase painting by a sophistication in the representation of figures and animals, including the portrayal of recognizable mythological figures and narrative scenes.
 Sculpture from this period depicts a wide variety of animals and human figures that are stylized, but more naturalistic than in earlier art.

-- Vessels, generally of ceramic, glass, metal, or plastic, that have a wide mouth with a broad lip and usually a handle at one side, but sometimes having two ears; includes those accompanied by a washbowl and used for personal hygiene.
+- pitchers - Vessels, generally of ceramic, glass, metal, or plastic, that have a wide mouth with a broad lip and usually a handle at one side, but sometimes having two ears; includes those accompanied by a washbowl and used for personal hygiene.

 Additional Images Click an image to view a larger version

 Portfolio List Click a portfolio name to view all the objects in that portfolioThis object is a member of the following portfolios: